The Books of Poppy Palin

 Animal Aid, The Old Chapel, Bradford Street, Tonbridge, KENT, TN9 1AW, UK

-All Poppy's profits from her work go directly to animal welfare organisations and charities.
+All Poppy's profits from her work go directly to animal welfare organizations.

 However, Poppy now receives no royalties at all from six of the following books.